|Adderley coat of arms|

 Revision & Acknowledgements

-This page was first published 22 May 2013 and was revised 2 April and 27 May 2015, 2 April and 6 October 2017 and 10 February 2019.
-I am most grateful to Lord Norton for corrections and additional information.
+This page was first published 22 May 2013 and was revised 2 April and 27 May 2015, 2 April and 6 October 2017, 10 February 2019 and 8 May 2021.
+I am most grateful to Lord Norton and Nigel Adderley for corrections and additional information.